 Other incidents that drove down White Star's ability to survive were a rash of collisions and groundings and the inevitable fact that WSL's ships were becoming old.
 The company struggled to keep up maintenance on the obsolete vessels (20 years plus for most) but it was a loosing battle.
-The converted oil-fired Olympic was barely passing it's annual sea worthiness inspections by the mid 1920's.She underwent a series of "patch work" to get her past inspections and eventually had a complete refit.
+The converted oil-fired Olympic was barely able to pass it's annual sea worthiness inspections by the mid 1920's and underwent a series of refits then eventually "patch work" to get her past inspections.
 In 1927, the White Star Line was returned to British interests, and normal operations were intended to begin.

 Most historians agree that the most prosperous years for the White Star Line were between the 1880's and the early 1920's.
 Threatening the industry of commercial passenger traffic by sea was the development of air transportation.
 In 1927, Charles Lindbergh proved to the world that crossing the Atlantic by air was the future.
 By the late '20's, zeppelins were making commercial transatlantic crossings weekly.
 Transatlantic airmail delivery began around the same time and by the early 1930's commercial passenger airlines were developing quickly.